|RFC-0015: Compatibility Tests for Fuchsia (CTF)

 The chief drawback of this proposal is that it creates a significant new testing requirement for all changes to the platform surface area.

-It is not a goal of the CTS effort to provide a complete solution to evolution and backwards compatibility issues.
+It is not a goal of the CTF effort to provide a complete solution to evolution and backwards compatibility issues.
 APIs and ABIs will have to be designed carefully to ensure that developers can migrate their code at a reasonable cost.
 For example, the FIDL team evolves language bindings with extreme care: they have a clear specification for how bindings ought to work, and actively tracks how conformant the various bindings are.

 - Simply being careful.
 We know empirically that this does not work by itself.